JAndrzGutierrez/JAndrzGutierrez.github.io/project-retrospective.md

 # Project Retrospective

 Let’s take a few minutes as a class and capture as many insights possible in the categories below.
 One of the instructional team will go through each category and capture as many thoughts as possible.
-Feel free to come off mute and speak your thoughts out loud.
+We ask that you come off mute and speak your thoughts out loud for everyone to hear.

 ## Lessons Learned